KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 ## The SC filter engine
 The filter engine has been designed as a single, standalone JS object that handles all SC filter requirements across all SC-controlled `<canvas>` elements on a web page.
 The object instantiates when the SC library first runs, which generally happens when it is first imported into the page during page load.

 All engine functionality can be found in the [helper/filter-engine.js](../source/helper/filter-engine.html) file.
 The file exports the instantiated object itself to other files in the SC environment.
-Files that import the object should only use the `engine.action(packetObject)` function which takes a packet of data as its argument and returns an [ImageData object](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) ready to be written to a [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) engine.
+Files that import the object should only use the `engine.action(packetObject)` function which takes a packet of data as its argument and returns an [ImageData object](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) ready to be painted onto a [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) engine.

 ### Code efficiency
 The SC filter engine has been built around the principle of manipulating [ImageData object](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) pixel data, which presents as a [Uint8ClampedArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8ClampedArray) whose elements are restricted to being positive integer Numbers in the range `0`-`255`.